Marcus Price

-Marcus Raymond Price (born March 3, 1972) is a former American football offensive tackle in the National Football League for the Jacksonville Jaguars, San Diego Chargers, New Orleans Saints, Buffalo Bills and Dallas Cowboys.
+Marcus Raymond Price (born March 3, 1972) is an American former professional football offensive tackle in the National Football League (NFL) for the Jacksonville Jaguars, San Diego Chargers, New Orleans Saints, Buffalo Bills and Dallas Cowboys.
 He played college football at Louisiana State University.

-Early years
+Early life

 Price attended Lincoln High School, where he began to play football as a junior.
 He was a two-way tackle and a two-time All-district selection.
 He also competed in the discus throw.

 He accepted a football scholarship from Louisiana State University.
 As a redshirt freshman, he appeared in 8 games as a backup.
 As a sophomore, he was a backup at left tackle for 10 games and at left guard for one game.

 As a junior, he became a starter at right tackle as a junior.
 As a senior, he was the starter at right tackle, contributing to the offense averaging 220.3 passing yards per game.

 Professional career

 Jacksonville Jaguars

-Price was selected by the Jacksonville Jaguars in the sixth round (172nd overall) of the 1995 NFL Draft.
+Price was selected by the Jacksonville Jaguars in the sixth round (172nd overall) of the 1995 NFL draft.
 He was a part of the franchise's inaugural season.
 He suffered torn ligaments in his left ankle in the third preseason game against the Miami Dolphins.
 He was placed on the injured reserve list on August 19.

 He was waived on August 25, 1996.
 On February 3, 1997, he was re-signed by the Jaguars.
 He was released on August 19.